MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-configuration-aspnet-core/includes/3-review-app-configuration.md

 ## Kubernetes configuration

-The classical Kubernetes abstraction to handle configuration is the [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap).
-A ConfigMap is also (usually) a key-value pair collection and a typical one looks like this:
+Typically in Kubernetes, the abstraction to handle configuration is the [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap).
+A ConfigMap is usually a key-value pair collection.
+A typical example looks like this:

 <!-- TODO: consider using Key Vault to store the AppConfig__Endpoint connection string -->